 The base again plays a key role in tracking.
 The bigger the base, the faster your board will move in a straight line.
 A short base will provide for more pivot.
 Another factor that can affect the pivot is the shape of the fin’s tip and the angle it creates to the base.

 Perhaps the most important design element of the fin is its rake: A combination of the sweep and the foil.
-The rake dictates the board’s efficiency in how smoothly it cuts through water.
-The more the slant the less drag your board will have.
+The rake dictates the board’s efficiency in how smoothly it cuts through the water.
+The more the slant, the less drag your board will have.
 Minimal slant may aid turns but increase drag.